Best AI Meeting Note Takers Without a Bot: Top 10 Bot-Free Options for 2026

 Fellow believes organizations shouldn’t have to choose between bot and botless - you need both, depending on the type of meeting.
 That’s why Fellow gives teams the flexibility to record with a bot or without one, always under the same enterprise security framework.

-Ideal for: Enterprises and mid-sized organizations in tech, health-tech, legal, finance, professional services, or other industries operating in remote or hybrid environments
+Ideal for: Enterprises and mid-sized organizations in tech, financial services, and legal.

 Capture method: Bot or botless; switch per meeting type